 I promise to mention the drought only once today.
 There, I did it.
-Lets move on.
+Let’s move on.

-• The Tuolumne County Alliance for Resources and Environment will hold its 25th annual dinner and auction next Saturday.
+This week’s Farm Beat touches on a few upcoming events – an ag scholarship luncheon in Turlock, FFA competitions in Modesto and a Sonora gathering for logging advocates.
+The details:• The Tuolumne County Alliance for Resources and Environment will hold its 25th annual dinner and auction next Saturday.
 It will start at 5 p.m. at the Sonora Elks Lodge, 100 Elk Drive.
 The keynote speaker will be Bruce Vincent, a timber industry activist from Libby, Mont.
 The $40 tickets must be bought in advance.
 More information is at (209) 586-7816 or at www.tucare.com.

 • The Turlock Chamber of Commerce will hold its 14th annual Ag Scholarship Luncheon at 11:45 a.m.
 March 10 at the Turlock Turf Club, 900 N. Broadway.
 The event will raise money for high school students in the Turlock area who plan careers in agriculture.
 Tickets are $35.
 More information is at (209) 632-2221 or www.turlockchamber.com.